Choosing the best lawn for your landscape project in Perth.

 Does your lawn resemble a very large sand-pit – but not one you would let small children play in?

-That is more common than you might think in Perth, due to its sandy soils and hot temperatures, but choosing the right grass for a new lawn install can transform your property into a lush green oasis anyone would be happy to play on!
+That is more common than you might think in Perth, due to its sandy soils and hot temperatures, but choosing the right lawn type for a new lawn install can transform your property into a lush green oasis anyone would be happy to play on!

-So how do you go about choosing the right grass for your lawn install?
+So how do you go about choosing the right lawn type for your property?

 Here are some things to consider…